From the Argonne National Laboratory + Convergent Science Blog Series

 Argonne National Laboratory and Convergent Science combine these two approaches—experiments and simulation—to further improve the internal combustion engine.
 Two of the main levers we have to control the efficiency and emissions of an engine are the fuel injection system and the ignition system, both of which have been significant areas of focus during the collaboration.

 The combustion process in an internal combustion engine really begins with fuel injection.
 The physics of injection determine how the fuel and air in the cylinder will mix, ignite, and ultimately combust.

 Argonne National Laboratory is home to the Advanced Photon Source (APS), a DOE Office of Science User Facility.
 The APS provides a unique opportunity to characterize the internal passages of injector nozzles with incredibly high spatial resolution through the use of high-energy x-rays.
 This data is invaluable for developing accurate CFD models that manufacturers can use in their design processes.

-Early on in the collaboration, Christopher Powell, Principle Engine Research Scientist at Argonne, and his team leveraged the APS to investigate needle motion in an injector.
+Early on in the collaboration, Christopher Powell, Principal Engine Research Scientist at Argonne, and his team leveraged the APS to investigate needle motion in an injector.

 “Injector manufacturers had long suspected that off-axis motion of the injector valve could be present.
 But they never had a way to measure it before, so they weren’t sure how it impacted fuel injection,” says Chris.